liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 application can help you get these items to your customers with a secure transaction.

-The Shopping portlet utilizes PayPal and allows you to choose which credit cards your store will accept.
+The Shopping portlet uses PayPal and allows you to choose the credit cards your store accepts.
 You can organize your inventory with categories and subcategories.
-There is also a search function that lets users find items quickly.
+A search function that helps users find items quickly.
 Users place items in a shopping cart, allowing them to purchase multiple items at once.
 There is also an email notification system to alert customers when their transactions are processed.

-So before we start printing money, let's first create an online store.
+Before we start printing money, let's first create an online store.

 ### Setting up shop

-To begin setting up a store, simply place the Shopping application on a page in your site, although it might be preferable to dedicate an entire page to the application depending on how many items you have to sell.
-The Shopping portlet is available from the *Add* &rarr; *More* menu in the task bar under Shopping.
+To begin setting up a store, place the Shopping application on a page in your site.
+Like the Message Boards portlet, the Shopping portlet takes up a lot of space.
+It's best, therefore, to dedicate an entire page to the application.
+The Shopping portlet is available from the *Add* &rarr; *More* menu in the Dockbar under Shopping.

 ![Figure 12.12: Start setting up the store by entering items and categories in the shopping portlet.](../../images/shopping-add-portlet.png)

-The shopping portlet has the following four tabs across the top:
+The shopping portlet has four tabs across the top:

-**Categories:** allows you to Search Categories, Add Category & manage Permissions.
+**Categories:** shows the categories of items in your store.
+For example, if you're selling music, you might have categories for various genres, such as pop, rock, metal, hop hop, and the like.
 The portlet defaults to this view.

-**Cart:** is the shopping cart view.
+**Cart:** shows the items the user has selected to purchase from your store.
 It displays the order subtotal, the shipping cost, and a field for entering a coupon code.
-There are buttons for Updating the Cart, Emptying the Cart, and Checking out.
+There are buttons for updating the cart, emptying the cart, and checking out.

-**Orders:** displays a list of all orders placed with options to Search for orders by the order Number, Status, First Name, Last Name and/or Email Address.
+**Orders:** displays a list of all previous orders placed, containing options to search for orders by the order number, status, first name, last name and/or email address.

-**Coupons:** allows you to enter data related to a discount.
-You can enter the coupon Code, Discount Type, and whether it is Active or not.
+**Coupons:** lets you define coupon codes to offer discounts to your customers.
+You can enter the coupon code, discount type, and whether it is active or not.
 Search looks for a particular coupon offer while Add Coupon opens a new form to key in the coupon data.
 Delete removes a coupon.

 Below the tabs are breadcrumbs for navigating between the categories and subcategories you create.
 In fact, this would be a good time to start creating